Completing Your Degree

 A student is ready to graduate when they have completed all required courses with a minimum GPA of 3.0, successfully defended the research project or thesis, and after final corrections are complete, submitted to the library for publication.
 The library submission triggers an email which "stops the clock" on the program.
 This must happen before the library deadline or the student must enroll for the next term.
 This is a firm deadline; there is no flexibility.
 Submit or enroll.

 MRM Thesis and PhD students should submit their Supervisory Committee by the end of their first year.
-If this has not been done, or if there have been changes to its composition, download and complete the correct form from Graduate and Postdoctoral Studies Forms.
+If this has not been done, or if there have been changes to its composition, download and complete the correct form from Graduate Studies Forms.
 You need to provide the SFU ID number or external email address and CV of committee members or second readers.
 MRM project and planning students do not need to have prior approval of a committee, but must still provide the SFU ID or external email and short CV of their second reader.

 Students are responsible for ensuring all requirements of their program are met before they apply to defend.
 This is checked using the Academic Progress Report (APR) in goSFU and ensure it is correct and showing complete.
 Cross-check specifics with your Senior Supervisor or the Graduate Program Assistant if you have questions and get any errors in your APR corrected before you apply to graduate.